HeiningaVE/HeiningaVE.github.io/CV.md

 # Scientific awards and nominations

+#### Pre registration challenge award
+12-2018; €1.000,-
+The Preregistration Challenge was an education campaign supported by the Laura and John Arnold Foundation.
+The campaign included $1000 prizes for researchers who published the results of preregistered work.

 #### Post Doctoral Mandate
 03-2017; €32.350,-
 One year postdoctoral scholarships provided by the KU Leuven Internal Funds.
 The Internal Funds are divided to researchers on the basis of competition.